 The grantee is obligated to use the grant funds only for the purposes for which the grant is made.
 The grantee also acknowledges that the Hungary Initiatives Foundation maintains to withhold and/or recover grant funds in cases where such funds are, or appear to be, misused.

 To review HIF’s grant report forms, please go to https://www.hungaryfoundation.org/for-grantees/

 In case of funded projects and programs, the acknowledgment of the Hungary Initiatives Foundation’s support must appear at all times, on every form of dissemination and communication platform, with the final approval of the Foundation.

 During the Grant Term

 In case of longer-term projects, the Foundation requires all grant recipients to submit periodic progress reports to the Foundation during the term of a grant.
 The principal investigator of the project is responsible for preparing and submitting the subsequent reports in a timely manner.
-The Foundation will provide the principal investigator with a reporting schedule at the beginning of the grant term.
+The Foundation will provide the principal investigator with a reporting schedule at singing of the grant agreement.

 Narrative Reports will contain a description of the progress that has been made on the program/project plan that was originally set forth in the grant proposal; a summary of any preliminary or incremental findings; and a list of any dissemination activities, such as papers, articles, or briefings.